 Have been trying quite a few recipes like tangzhong, sponge dough, killer toast…. am happy to come across this one using the poolish starter.
 The dough just feels so right from start to end.
 Very moist (always good indication when moisture content is high), yet still manageable with lightly floured hands.
 End result didn’t disappoint at all.

-Recipe (adapted from cornercafe, for 20 cm by 11 cm tin)
+Recipe (adapted from cornercafe, for 450g pullman tin)

 - 75g bread flour

 - 50g cake flour (or replace with bread flour)

 - 30g beaten egg (or 30g dairy cream)

 - 25g butter

 Mix all ingredients for Poolish with a spoon till well incorporated.
 It will be a wet dough.
 Cover and proof for 1-3 hours at room temperature and then place in the fridge for another 16 hour or up to 2 days.
 Dough will look wet and bubbly.

 If you wish to use it straightaway, you can also proof on countertop for about 4 hours till it becomes bubbly.